\"Writing.Com

 At the time our son Jason turned ten, he and most of the neighbor kids were crazy about the TV show “The A-Team.”
 This series starred actor George Peppard and the gold-chain-bedecked, Mandinka hair styled, Laurence Tureaud, alias “Mister T,” plus several other actors as hard-fighting, renegade soldiers-of-fortune.

-So, when it came time to pick out our son’s birthday cake, Jason announced it had to be an A-Team cake!
+When it came time to pick out our son’s birthday cake, Jason announced it had to be an A-Team cake.
 Marsha placed our order for the themed cake with the supermarket’s bakery section.
-The day of the birthday party when Marsha picked up the cake she was very happy with the results.
-Across the top of the cake a miniature black van careened on two wheels along a chocolate frosting road.
+When Marsha picked up the cake on the day of the birthday party, she was delighted with the results.
+Across the top of the cake, a miniature black van careened on two wheels along a chocolate frosting road.
 A tiny plastic split-rail fence zigzagged alongside the road, which snaked crookedly across green fields and past frosting-puff bushes and plastic trees.

-The bakery department made sure the lid to the box had been propped open to prevent the trees from being pressed down into the cake.
+The bakery department ensured the lid to the box had been propped open to prevent the trees from being pressed into the cake.
 Arriving back home, Marsha placed the cakebox on the buffet top of our china hutch.
 We then set about decorating the dining area with balloons, plates for cake and ice cream, and other festive items.
-With less than a half an hour before the guests were to arrive, disaster struck in the form of my in-law’s dog, Buster.
+With less than half an hour before the guests were to arrive, disaster struck in the form of my in-law’s dog, Buster.

 As I pulled Buster dog away from the box, he was licking frosting from his whiskers.
 A deep snout-shaped gouge was nibbled into the front edge of the cake.
 “We could turn the cake around,” I said, but Marsha shook her head at this lame suggestion, as she stooped to survey the damage.
 Grabbing a knife, she cut a “V” into the nibbled area and removed the ruined section of the cake.